maxineeschultz/maxineeschultz.github.io/README.md

 # maxineeschultz.github.io
-my name is maxine and this is my assignment for WEBD152!
+my name is maxine and these are my assignments for WEBD152!